slatedocs/slate/source/includes/_endpoint-account.md

 POST a shoji entity here to make a new application.
 The `subdomain` must be unique system-wide, if not available or invalid, the server will return a 400 response.

+The server will check that the subdomains follow these rules:

+ * Must be unique system wide - Case insensitive
+ * Can only contain letters, numbers and `-`
+ * Must be between 3 and 32 characters in length
+ * Cannot begin or start with a dash `-`
+ * Cannot start with a number

 ```json
 {
     "element": "shoji:entity",